-If you do not specify a device name, the system performs a sniffer boot when you finish using the SYSGEN commands.
+Substitute the device name of the system disk for ddcu.
+If you do not specify a system disk, the system does a sniffer boot.

-- 4 At the SYSBOOT> prompt, you can enter any of the SYSGEN commands listed in Table 10-1.
+- 4 At the SYSBOOT> prompt, you can enter any of the SYSGEN commands listed in Table 8-2.
 For more information about these SYSGEN commands, see the VMS System Generation Utility Manual. - 5 When you finish using the SYSGEN commands, enter the CONTINUE command to complete the boot process.